 How do I generate a report?

-Select an trace from the trace box on the report homescreen, then choose which crypto profile you want to use from the profiles box, and click on the “Generate Report” button in the middle of the screen.
+Select an trace on the Traces tab, choose which crypto profile you want to use then click on the “Generate Report” button.

 How long should it take?